 Drilling equipment includes drill rigs, hoisting equipment, downhole motors, and other rig components used in well drilling operations.

-Blowout preventers (BOPs) are specialized valve assemblies that prevent uncontrolled flow of fluid media during well drilling operations.
-Several assemblies are typically stacked to create a fail-safe mechanism that safeguards the integrity of the well.
+Blowout preventers (BOPs) are specialized valve assemblies that prevent uncontrolled flow of formation fluid during well drilling operations.
+Several assemblies are typically stacked to create a fail-safe mechanism.

 Catwalk machines (CWM) are pipe handling systems that are used to transport tubular goods and ancillary equipment to and from the drill floor.